lmondada/dphil-thesis/content/04_matching/_index.md

 not observed any impact on performance when lifting them in practice, so it is our conjecture that these assumptions can be relaxed and our results generalised.

-{{< reflink "upper" "sec:treereduc" >}} and {{< reflink "sec:canonical" >}} present the core
+{{< reflink "upper" "sec:treereduc" >}}, {{< reflink "sec:canonical" >}} and {{< reflink "sec:anchors" >}}
+present the core
-ideas of our approach, respectively introducing a reduction of minIR graphs to equivalent trees and a canonical construction for the tree reduction.
+ideas of our approach, respectively introducing: a reduction of minIR graphs to equivalent trees, a canonical construction for the tree reduction and an efficient way to enumerate all possible subtrees of a graph.
 We also prove bounds on the size and number of the resulting trees, which will directly translate to the asymptotic complexity.
 In {{< reflink "sec:automaton" >}}, we introduce a pre-computation step and show that the pattern matching problem reduced to tree